DEBUT ALBUM “RISER” OUT NOW

 Rob is a regular member of some of London’s finest modern jazz groups, such as Byron Wallen’s “Four Corners”, Martin Speake’s “Mafarowi”, and Enzo Zirilli’s “Zirobop”.
-He appears on Liane Carroll’s latest release on Linn Records (‘Seaside’ – 2015), Brazilian singer Luna Cohen’s new album on the Catalonian independent label Temps Record (‘November Sky’ – 2016), & the debut album from Enzo Zirilli on Milanese label UR Records (‘Zirobop’ – 2015).
+He appears on Liane Carroll’s “Seaside” (Linn Records, 2015); Luna Cohen’s “November Sky” (Temps Record, 2016); Enzo Zirilli’s “Zirobop” and “Ten to Late” (UR Records, 2015 & 2018).
 In 2015 he was the recipient of the Peter Whittingham Award as part of two collective ensembles – Patchwork Jazz Orchestra and jazz-rock quartet Big Bad Wolf.
 In 2018, he received nominations for Jazz FM’s “Breakthrough Act of the Year” award and for the Parliamentary Jazz Awards “Jazz Instrumentalist of the Year”.
 In 2019 he was again nominated for a Jazz FM award, this time for “Instrumentalist of the Year”.

 “With Riser Luft has produced a debut album of remarkable originality, strong compositions and he’s assisted by a formidable quartet of musicians whose natural sensibilities and talents only serve to enhance the project.” – All About Jazz (UK)

 “…a singular talent, a fluent improviser and a composer of catchy, earthy, infectiously upbeat tunes.
 There are echoes of west African high-life, English folk, indie rock and various strands of contemporary jazz, but Luft’s sound is joyously original, robust and in-your-face…” – The Irish Times (IRE)